-Sunset Process - Senate Business, Labor, and Technology Committee.
-The bill implements the recommendations of the department of regulatory agencies' (department) sunset review and report on the state electrical board by:
+State electrical board - continuation under sunset law - contemporaneous reviews.
+The act implements the recommendations of the department of regulatory agencies' (department's) sunset review and report on the state electrical board by:

-- Continuing the functions of the board for 13 years, until 2032 (sections 1 and 2 of the bill);
+- Continuing the functions of the board for 13 years, until 2032 (sections 1 and 2 of the act);

-- Repealing the limitations on the fees that local jurisdictions may charge (section 7);
+- Repealing the limitations on the permit fees that local jurisdictions may charge (section 7);

-- Clarifying that cables and systems utilized for conveying power are not exempt from regulation when they are part of a building's electrical system (section 7);
+- Clarifying that cables and systems utilized for conveying power are not exempt from regulation when they are hard-wired into a building's electrical system but that power-limited circuits are exempt (section 7);